OrqueIO/Orqueio-bpm-examples/usertask/task-form-embedded-react/README.md

 React is a popular library to build user interfaces.
 If you want to use react to build custom Tasklist forms, you can use this example as a starting point.
 We adapted the [React Multiple Inputs Example](https://reactjs.org/docs/forms.html#handling-multiple-inputs) and integrated it into a process.

 ## Overview
 This example uses Jakarta API.
-It is compatible with the latest releases of Camunda Tomcat and WildFly distributions.
+It is compatible with the latest releases of Orqueio Tomcat and WildFly distributions.
 This example works with Chrome and Firefox.

 ### How can I add React to my Tasklist?
-  1. Add [loadReact.js](config/react/loadReact.js) to `app/tasklist/scripts/react` of the Camunda Tasklist webapp (e.g., for Tomcat, it will be `/webapps/camunda/app/tasklist/scripts/react`).
+  1. Add [loadReact.js](config/react/loadReact.js) to `app/tasklist/scripts/react` of the Orqueio Tasklist webapp (e.g., for Tomcat, it will be `/webapps/orqueio/app/tasklist/scripts/react`).
 This will load React and ReactDOM from a CDN and add it to the global scope.
 If you want to use other versions of React, adjust the import paths accordingly.
-  2. Add the loader as a custom script in `app/tasklist/scripts/config.js` of the Camunda Tasklist webapp (e.g., for Tomcat, it will be `/webapps/camunda/app/tasklist/scripts/config.js`).
+  2. Add the loader as a custom script in `app/tasklist/scripts/config.js` of the Orqueio Tasklist webapp (e.g., for Tomcat, it will be `/webapps/orqueio/app/tasklist/scripts/config.js`).
   ```javascript
     customScripts: [
       'scripts/react/loadReact.js'